Hill of Tara

 Tara was an important site long before the High Kings.
 A passage tomb known as Dumha na nGiall (meaning ‘the mound of the hostages') is the oldest visible monument and dates from around 3,000 BC.
 However, Tara became truly significant in the Iron Age (600 BC to 400 AD) and into the Early Christian Period.
 In 433 St. Patrick, on the nearby Hill of Slane, lit the Paschal fire in defiance of the Pagan King of Tara.
 Tara was the royal centre of Mide (meaning ‘the middle kingdom'), the fifth province of ancient Ireland.
 It incorporated the present Co.
 Meath and what is now Westmeath and large parts of Cavan and Longford.
 One of the most interesting monuments at Tara is the Lia Fáil (Stone of Destiny), which is a standing stone located within an area known as the Forrad (The Royal Seat).
 This was the inauguration stone of the Kings of Tara.
 According to tradition, when a true Irish or Scottish King placed a foot on Lia Fáil it cried out to announce his rightful reign.

 Tara was finally abandoned, in 1022, by the then High King of Ireland Mael Shechlainn.
 However the hill has always retained its importance to the Irish identity.
+During the 1798 rebellion the United Irishmen in County Meath chose Tara as their rallying point, before they were heavily defeated by government forces.
 In 1843 an estimated one million people gathered there to hear Daniel ‘The Liberator' O'Connell speak against the Union of Great Britain and Ireland.
 In 1902, in a letter to the Editor of The Times, Tara was described by Douglas Hyde, George Moore and William Butler Yeats, key figures in the Gaelic Revival, as ‘the most consecrated spot in Ireland.

 Listen to some wonderful audio on the Hill of Tara - part of the Boyne Valley Drive: